Hummus: A Dataset of Humorous Multimodal Metaphor Use: Dataset Creation

 \section{Dataset Creation}

 \textsc{Hummus} is built upon the image-caption pairs in the CapCon corpus \cite{hessel-etal-2023-androids}.
-Each week, \textit{The New Yorker} publishes a captionless cartoon and receives caption submissions from its readers.
-The CapCon corpus includes 2578 funny caption submissions for 679 high-quality cartoons of \textit{The New Yorker}.
+Each week, \textit{The New Yorker} publishes a captionless cartoon and receives caption submissions from readers.
+The CapCon corpus includes 2578 funny caption submissions for 679 cartoons of \textit{The New Yorker}.
 We randomly sampled 251 cartoons from the corpus, for which a total of 1000 image-caption pairs are available.
-We designed an annotation scheme informed by theories of humor understanding and metaphor use, and a volunteer linguist with expertise in metaphor annotated the image-caption pairs.
-Our annotation scheme can be summarized into two stages: humorous metaphor identification and detailed metaphor annotation, which we explain below.
+Each image-caption pair is a unique instance in terms of its humor and possible metaphor use.
+We designed an annotation scheme informed by theories of humor understanding and metaphor use, and manually annotated the image-caption pairs on Labelbox.
+Our annotation scheme can be summarized into two stages: (1) humorous metaphor identification, which takes less than a minute per item, and (2) detailed metaphor annotation, which takes $\sim$15 minutes per item.